Skip to main content

 Dental health

-Feeding your rabbits the right diet will dramatically reduce the risk and in some cases resolve very early symptoms.
-Signs to look for include:
+Feeding your rabbits the right diet will dramatically reduce these risks, and in some cases resolve very early symptoms.
+Signs to look out for include:

 • One or both eyes weeping or blocked tear ducts